jessakhi/mnsit_fashion_R/README.md

 This project is part of the TEB2043/TFB2063/TEB2164 Data Science course at Universiti Teknologi PETRONAS.
 The aim is to apply data science techniques using R programming to analyze and build predictive models based on the MNIST Fashion dataset.
 The project showcases the end-to-end data science workflow, including data cleaning, exploratory data analysis (EDA), feature engineering, model building, and evaluation.

 ## **Dataset Description**
 The **MNIST Fashion dataset** is a replacement for the traditional MNIST handwritten digits dataset.
 It contains grayscale images of 10 different clothing categories, each represented as a 28x28 pixel image.
-The dataset is widely used for benchmarking machine learning and deep learning models in image classification tasks.

 ### **Dataset Details**
 - **Training Set**: 60,000 images with labels.